Continuous Family of Equilibria of the 3D Axisymmetric Relativistic Vlasov-Maxwell System: Introduction

-(where $K \in [0, \infty)$ is the parameter, $\mu^{0}$ and $\mu^{\pm}$ are fixed non-negative functions satisfying certain conditions) and generate unbounded solution sets of single-species equilibria.
-Solutions in these sets have arbitrarily large electromagnetic field (as $K$ gets large).
-In the example in Subsection \ref{S:global-cont-sp-2}, the equilibria turn from spectrally stable to unstable as the parameter $K$ changes from $0$ to $\infty$.
+where $K \in [0, \infty)$ is the parameter, $a^+(K)$ and $\mu^{+} (e, p)$ are fixed non-negative functions (of $K$ and $(e, p)$, respectively) satisfying certain conditions.
+Unbounded solution sets of single species equilibria can then be obtained, solutions in these sets have arbitrarily large electromagnetic field (as $K$ gets large).
+Moreover, the equilibria turn from spectrally stable to unstable as the parameter $K$ changes from $0$ to $\infty$.